dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: "INFORMATION X-RAY, QNH 1015, WILCO, QATARI 35B."

-It is important to note that the runway is not specified in the clearance at Doha.
-This is due to the SIDs being runway dependent.
+At Doha, the **runway is not specified** in the clearance because the **SIDs are runway-dependent**.
+The Qatar AIP explicitly states that pilots should **avoid asking for the runway** on frequency.

 ### 3.1.3 Correct readback
-If the aircrafts readback was correct, the clearance delivery controller should acknowledge this with the phrase “READBACK CORRECT” and proceed to pass across details of active ATIS letter along with local QNH.
+If the aircraft's readback is correct, the clearance delivery controller should respond with the phrase **“READBACK CORRECT”**.
+The controller should then provide details of the **active ATIS letter** along with the **local QNH**.

 ### 3.1.4 Incorrect readback
-If an aircraft readback is incorrect, the controller will transmit “NEGATIVE, I SAY AGAIN” followed by the correct version.
+If an aircraft's readback is incorrect, the controller shall transmit **“NEGATIVE, I SAY AGAIN”**, followed by the correct version of the clearance or instruction.

 !!! example
     **Controller**: "EMIRATES 587, SQUAWK 0535."